mwb-wiseman/ZigZag/ZigZag GDD.md

 #### Technical Aspects

-Game to be built in Unity for Android and Windows PC, with potential for further iOS build.
+Game to be built in Unity for Android.

 ***